ecerami/ecerami.github.io/_posts/2013-07-23-global-alliance.md

 According to the global alliance white paper, "by aggregating and analyzing large amounts of genomic and clinical data, it should be possible to discover patterns that would otherwise remain obscure... data from millions of samples will be needed".[1]

-Another recent white paper from David Haussler et. al has posited the creation of a 1 million cancer genome warehouse, arguing that without such a "large, aggregated database we lack statistical power."[2]
+Another recent white paper from David Haussler et al. has posited the creation of a 1 million cancer genome warehouse, arguing that without such a "large, aggregated database we lack statistical power."[2]
 The "Big Data" movement has also had a considerable impact on the debate regarding sample size.
 A paper by Google researchers on "The Unreasonable Effectiveness of Data" -- which has become a oft-cited manifesto for "Big Data" -- makes a convincing case that "web-scale" data sets enable new computational insights, and that "simple models and lots of data trump more elaborate models based on less data."[3]

 Nonetheless, genomic data does not come without risks (see next section), and it is therefore reasonable to ask how many samples we need to share in order to make meaningful progress against specific human diseases.